 Highest Paid Types of Lawyers

 When it comes to paychecks, there are some obvious discrepancies between different types of lawyers.
 There are many different fields in law, which is also reflected in how much lawyers earn.
 In other words, some career paths lead to better-paying jobs than others.
+Some lawyers don't have set monthly incomes, either, and make most of their money through contingency fees.

 - Specialized design services - $233,400